 Seminole is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The people who call Seminole home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Seminole residents report their race to be White, followed by Asian.
-Important ancestries of people in Seminole include English, Irish, Italian, and Polish.
+Important ancestries of people in Seminole include German, Irish, English, Italian, and French.

 The most common language spoken in Seminole is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and German/Yiddish.